play-Arena/bash-scripting-skillcred-prep/lesson-1/README.md

 ### Key Concepts
 - `#!` called sha-bang, specifies which command intepreter to use for the script.
 In our case we use the bash interpreter at `/bin/bash`.
+- To make a script executable, the easiest way is to chmod it with exec permissions as in `chmod +x <add_your_script_file_name_here>.sh`.
-- to clear contents of a file redirect the output of `/dev/null` to it.
+- To clear contents of a file redirect the output of `/dev/null` to it.
-- exit status code 0 means a successfull exit, non-zero exit codes means script/command execution errored.
+- Exit status code 0 means a successfull exit, non-zero exit codes means script/command execution errored.
-- to check the exit code of the previously run command use `echo $?`.
+- To check the exit code of the previously run command use `echo $?`.